Ecchi

 The word ecchi has been adopted by western fans of Japanese media to describe works with sexual overtones.
 In western culture, it has come to be used to refer to softcore or playful sexuality, as distinct from the word hentai, which connotes perversion or fetishism.
 Works described as ecchi by the western fans do not show sexual intercourse or genitalia, but sexual themes are referenced.
 Ecchi themes are a type of fan service, and can be found in most comedy shōnen and seinen manga and harem anime.

 Etymology and use in Japan

 The correct transcription of the word エッチ in Hepburn notation is "etchi".
 However, it is typically written as "ecchi" in the Western world.

+Etchi in and of itself is merely an abbreviation of hentai.
+There is no distinction between "hardcore" hentai and "softcore" etchi in proper Japanese.
+See Hentai#Etymology for further etymology.